 Rocket stoves are hot burning stoves that use small sticks as fuel.
 The wood is burned in a small combustion chamber below a vertical chimney, and the design promotes near complete combustion.

 Homestead Honey uses a StoveTec rocket stove in her outdoor kitchen.
 You can also make your own rocket stove with a few discarded cans!
 Rocket stoves are best for boiling and hot frying.
 In an emergency situation, you could utilize your rocket stove to boil water and cook hot and nourishing meals quickly.

 Campfires and Dutch Ovens

 Cooking over an open fire or baking in a Dutch oven is a marvelous way to cook, even when you’re not camping!
 Cook over an open fire in two ways: with a live, roaring fire (this works best for boiling large quantities of water like canning or for boiling down sap when making syrup) or over coals.

 With either method, it works best to establish a three or four stone base, on which to put your pot or cast iron skillet.
 Coals can also be placed on a Dutch Oven for baking.

 Outdoor Bread & Pizza Oven

 One of Homestead Honey’s favorite homestead projects has been building an outdoor pizza oven.
 A outdoor oven is heated by building a fire in the hearth.
 Then either sweep the coals out or move the fire to the side or rear of the oven for live-fire cooking.

-When we bake pizza or bread, we prepare a number of other dishes to make full use of the heat of the oven.
+It’s best to prepare a number of other dishes to make full use of the heat of the oven.
 When the bread comes out of the oven, a meat roast or a tray of root vegetables goes in, followed by cookies or muffins and then, as the oven cools, a slow-cooked stew or soup.
 Then with just one firing, you are able to make enough food for several days.
 This makes the outdoor oven a very efficient way to cook outdoors.